georgiylityagin/pizza-ordering-app/README.md

 App is persistent - the cart state is stored in browser sessionStorage, so you won't lose your cart items on page update.

+App is fully adapted for mobile devices.

+Added few tests for redux logic.

 The images of pizzas were taken from [Dodo pizza website](https://dodopizza.ru/).

 **Used technologies:**